YuriHFlowers/Project-Hub/README.md

 # Project-Hub

 ### Mission
-Describe the dynamic of the neighbourhoods and be able to make a profile.
+Describe the dynamic of the neighbourhoods and be able to make a profile of them.

 ### Description
-The project is based on explore the data, feature engineering, build an unsupervised machine learning model and build an interactive app that allows information to be passed continuously and in both directions between the computer and the user.
+The project is based on explore the data, feature engineering, build an unsupervised machine learning model and build an interactive app.

 #### Datasets:
 Pedestrian flow
 Weather
 Zones description

 ### Installation
 Create an virtual environment and install the libraries on the requirements.txt